outrera/free-game-art/foss-copyright-infringement-records.md

 Open source community, being socialist-minded, is known to react dismissively at cases of copyright infringement.
 FOSS people were going as far as calling me "asshole", "mentally derranged" and "troll" for bringing up these issues.
-I even got banned from reddit.com/r/opensourcegames and opengameart.org, for bringing up the subject of OGA distributing stolen assets.
+I even got banned from reddit.com/r/opensourcegames and opengameart.org, for bringing up the subject of OGA distributing stolen assets and linking to this text.

 Here are a few quotes of typical open source advocates, regarding art theft: